Language

 Auto-Detect Tag Type

-Get a complete HTML tag with the integrity and crossorigin attributes already included.
-Simply copy and paste it into your HTML document.
+Get a complete tag with the integrity and crossorigin="anonymous" attributes already included, so you can paste it straight into your HTML.

 One-Click Copy

-Copy the integrity hash value or the full HTML tag with a single click.
-A visual confirmation appears when the content is copied to your clipboard.
+Copy the integrity hash value or the full HTML tag with a single click, with a quick on-screen confirmation each time.

 Client-Side Processing

-All hash computation is performed entirely in your browser using the Web Crypto API.
-Your file content is never uploaded to any server.
+All hashing runs in your browser via the Web Crypto API.
+Your file content is never sent to a server, keeping it fully private.

 Frequently Asked Questions

-SHA-384 is recommended by the W3C and is the most widely used algorithm for SRI.
-It provides a strong balance between security and performance.
-SHA-256 and SHA-512 are also supported by all modern browsers.
+SHA-384 is recommended by the W3C and is the most widely used algorithm for SRI, giving a strong balance of security and performance.
+SHA-256 and SHA-512 are also supported by every modern browser, so use whichever your project requires.

 Do I need the crossorigin attribute?

-Yes.
-The crossorigin="anonymous" attribute is required for SRI to work with resources loaded from a different origin (such as a CDN).
-Without it, the browser cannot verify the integrity of cross-origin resources.
+Yes. crossorigin="anonymous" is required for SRI to work with resources from a different origin, such as a CDN.
+Without it the browser cannot verify the integrity of a cross-origin resource — which is why the generated tag includes it for you.

 Subresource Integrity (SRI) allows browsers to verify that resources loaded from CDNs or third-party servers have not been tampered with.
 Paste the file content below to generate an integrity hash, then add it to your HTML tag.